 Physicists discover unique properties of light trapped in artificial magnetic fields

-An international research collaboration including physicists from the University of Southampton has created a tunable thin optical cavity filled with liquid crystals and used it to emulated the physics of more complex relativistic interactions in solid state systems.
+An international research collaboration including physicists from the University of Southampton has created a tunable thin optical cavity filled with liquid crystals and used it to emulate the physics of more complex relativistic interactions in solid state systems.

 Researchers found that when the two-dimensional system was modified by an external voltage, photons behaved like massive particles endowed with a magnetic moment, called 'spin', under the influence of an artificial magnetic field.